This is the cheapest gas in Rockdale right now - NewsBreak

 This is the cheapest gas in Rockdale right now

-(ROCKDALE, TX) Gas prices vary across in the Rockdale area, but if you’re willing to head for the cheapest station, you could be saving up to $0.14 per gallon.
+(ROCKDALE, TX) For bargain hunters there may be no better target than gas, with the cheapest station in the Rockdale area offering savings of $0.19 per gallon.

 According to a survey by GasBuddy, Murphy USA at 715 W Us-79 was the cheapest station in the area, with regular listed at $2.75 per gallon at the pumps Wednesday.
-That was compared to Shell at 513 E Cameron Ave, where a gallon of regular was selling for $2.89.
+That was compared to Exxon at 2300 W Cameron Ave, where a gallon of regular was selling for $2.94.

-Prices for all grades of gas change from day to day, meaning which station is cheapest can change, too.
-As of 04:49 PM, Tuesday, the average price was $2.84 per gallon for regular.
+Of course, gas prices change day-to-day, and which station is cheapest in the city can change, too.
+Across the greater Rockdale area, GasBuddy recorded the average price of gas at $2.86 per gallon for regular.

 |Regular